skyflowapi/skyflow-react-js/README.md

   value: string
 }
 ```
-`Note`: Events only include element values when in the state object when env is DEV.
+`Note`: Events only include element values when in the state object when env is `DEV`.
 By default, value is an empty string.

 ### Example Usage of Event Listener on Composable Elements